 This course is designed to introduce students to the landmark works of the Bible and of classical Greece and Rome which together have not only helped to shape the literary tradition of Western Europe but also widely influenced cultures far beyond that confine.
 The course is recommended as an elective.
-Offered in alternate years.
 Prerequisite: ENG 102